artsandmetaphysics/goodlifeodyssey/documents/justification-via-others-beliefs.md

 ---
+title: >
-title: "Justification via Other's Beliefs"
+  Justification via Other's Beliefs
 description: >
+  When is it appropriate to justify one's own beliefs with another's beliefs?
 type: essay
 status: complete
 order: 2.5